Inspectors mum on methodology

 Last summer teams of labor inspectors visited Oregon blueberry farms during harvest.
 They pored through employee records and time cards, interviewed workers and documented conditions covered by department regulations.
 Shortly after, at least three producers were told violations had been found, and that their fruit could be declared "hot goods" under the Fair Labor Standards Act.

-The hot goods designation means that wholesalers, processors or retailers who buy the crop can be liable for financial penalties.
+A "hot goods" designation means that wholesalers, processors or retailers who buy the crop can be liable for financial penalties.
 The fruit can't be sold, can't be shipped by commercial carriers, and can't be accepted by commercial cold storage companies.
-But if the producer pays penalties and signs a consent agreement admitting guilt, the designation can be lifted and the crops sold before they rot.